WALKERS’ WORLD

 Self-guided Itinerary 33 nights ( The itinerary can be customised.
 Adding rest days is recommended )

 Day 2 ST JEAN TO RONCESVALLES 26 km Today you are faced with the most difficult of all stages of the Camino.
 The Pyrenees mountains rise steeply in front of you and the Camino uphill trail looks daunting.
-The "Napoleon Route" which is the route that takes you to an altitude of 1430 metres is demanding but spectacular.
-It requires 20 km of ascent followed by 6 km of quite steep descent.
-The good news is that on a clear day the mountain scenery is incredible and worth the effort.
+The "Napoleon Route" which is the route that takes you to an altitude of 1430 metres is demanding but spectacular on a clear day It requires 20 km of ascent followed by 6 km of gradual descent.
+On a clear day the mountain scenery is incredible and worth the effort.

 OR